OmkarMahamuni/90DaysOfDevOps/2026/day-46/day-46-reusable-workflows.md

 ### Task 1: Understand `workflow_call`
 Before writing any code, research and answer in your notes:

 1. What is a **reusable workflow**?
+   - A reusable workflow is a complete, standalone pipeline file that contains entire jobs, runner selections (runs-on), and steps.
+It acts exactly like a function in software programming.
+Instead of copying and pasting the same build or deploy jobs across 20 different repositories, you write it once in a central location and reference it from other pipelines.

 2. What is the `workflow_call` trigger?
+   - The workflow_call key is an event trigger used under the on: block.
+It explicitly turns a standard workflow file into a "callable template" that can be invoked by other external "caller" workflows.
+   - It tells GitHub that this workflow is not meant to run by itself, but should run only when another workflow calls it.

 3. How is calling a reusable workflow different from using a regular action (`uses:`)?
+   -

 4. Where must a reusable workflow file live?

 ---